koinos/koinos-cli/README.md

 To build the wallet from source, you will need Go version 1.15 or higher.

 From the root of the repository, simply run the command `go build -o koinos-cli-wallet cmd/cli-wallet/main.go`

-## Public RPC server

-There is a public RPC server that may be used for testing at this address: http://192.241.131.189:8080